 Serena Rajabiun, M.A., M.P.H., Senior Evaluator

-Serena Rajabiun holds Master's Degrees in Public Health and International Relations from Johns Hopkins University’s School of Hygiene and Public Health and School of Advanced International Studies.
-She is currently a Senior Evaluator on HRSA-funded Center for Outreach Research and Evaluation.
+Serena Rajabiun holds master's degrees in Public Health and International Relations from Johns Hopkins University’s School of Hygiene and Public Health and School of Advanced International Studies.
+She is currently a senior evaluator on HRSA-funded Center for Outreach Research and Evaluation.

 Rajabiun’s areas of expertise include maternal/child health and nutrition and HIV/AIDS.
 She has over eight years’ experience working on these issues in the United States and other countries.
 As the Maternal/Child Health Specialist for USAID’s Food and Nutrition Technical Assistance Project, Rajabiun worked with non-governmental organizations and host country governments in Peru and Bolivia to improve maternal/child health and nutrition programs.
-She has also assisted the Government of Peru in developing a national nutrition strategy while an employee of Tufts University.
+She has also assisted the government of Peru in developing a national nutrition strategy while an employee of Tufts University.
 In Malawi, she conducted research on nutritional issues for persons living with HIV/AIDS and worked with donors, governments, and community-based organizations to develop policy and program guidelines for nutrition and HIV/AIDS.

 Additionally, Rajabiun has worked in programs in Bolivia, El Salvador and Guatemala to promote improved health and nutrition practices, conducting qualitative research and designing and implementing training and education programs for health workers and communities on improved health and nutrition practices among pregnant women and young children under age 5 years.
 Rajabiun is trained as an HIV counselor, and has previously worked as a women’s health and HIV counselor for Thundermist Health Center in Rhode Island.

-Mariana Sarango is the Program Manager for the HRSA-funded Minority AIDS Initiative Retention and Re-Engagement in HIV Care Project.
+Mariana Sarango is the program manager for the HRSA-funded Minority AIDS Initiative Retention and Re-Engagement in HIV Care Project.
 She is responsible for coordinating activities of the multi-site evaluation and technical support team and responding to the needs of clinical programs at three HIV primary care sites in San Juan, PR, Miami, FL, and Brooklyn, NY.
-Prior to joining the Health and Disability Working Group in this capacity, she worked with the group as an intern for the PEER Center.
+Prior to joining the Health & Disability Working Group in this capacity, she worked with the group as an intern for the PEER Center.
 In this capacity, she assisted in the development of Building Blocks to Peer Success, a toolkit for training HIV-positive peers to support people living with HIV/AIDS.
 Ms. Sarango holds a B.A. in Sociology from Wesleyan University and an M.P.H. with a concentration in Urbanism and the Built Environment from the Mailman School of Public Health at Columbia University.